cfunkz/WordPress-Table-Of-Contents/README.md

 Because some are getting out of context, some that load three scripts per page, or a barebones snippet that breaks the moment you look at it wrong.

-Smart TOC is the middleground: a single PHP file with a full admin panel integration, shortcode support, per-post overrides, and deep design customisation — built to blend into *any* site without fighting your theme.
+Smart TOC is the middleground: a single PHP file with a full admin panel integration, shortcode support, per-post overrides, and deep design customisati

 ## Features